craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 You may enable or disable this Patch as a bonus action.
 While enabled, the armor sheds a radius of bright light and then dim light equal to the Patch's Power multiplied by 5'.

+#### Protection (I - V)
+This armor is extraordinarily protective.

+This armor provides bonus AC of a value equal to the Patch's Power.

+#### Pestilence (I - V)
+This armor reeks of death and mold.

+As a bonus action, the armor emits a sphere of a size equal to the Patch's Power multiplied by 5'.
+Each other creature in this area makes a Constitution Saving Throw or is Poisoned until the beginning of your next turn, the DC of which is equal to 10 plus the Patch's Power.

+#### Readiness
+This armor

+#### Safe Seas (I - V)
+This armor smells of seaweeds and smelly fish.

+While you are wearing this Armor, you have a swimming speed equal to your walking speed, and whenever you start your turn with 0 or fewer Hit Points and you are underwater, you float towards the surface a number of feet equal to the Patch's Power multiplied by 15'.

 ### Others

 | Name (Source)               | Mechanic | Cost @ Market | Regions Producing |